JCash/voronoi/README.md

 # voronoi
-A C++ implementation for creating 2D voronoi diagrams
+A fast C++ implementation for creating 2D Voronoi diagrams from a point set

+Uses Fortune's sweep algorithm.

 Goals